TANKFEST Programme

 From the Matilda I to the Comet, watch the transformation of British Second World War tanks, from Dunkirk to Normandy.

-Vickers Light Mark IV, Matilda I, Matilda II, M3 Grant, Valentine Mark IX, Churchill Mark III, M4A4 Sherman, M24 Chaffee, and Comet A34
+Vickers Light Mark IV, Matilda I, Matilda II, M3 Grant, Valentine Mark IX, Churchill Mark III, M24 Chaffee, and Comet A34

 11:45

-A display showing the development of the iconic Sherman tank.
+A display showcasing the iconic Sherman and Grant tanks.

 12:05